 M97 - Owl Nebula

 Messier 97, also known as the Owl Nebula, is a planetary nebula located about 2,030 light-years from Earth in the constellation Ursa Major.
-Its age is estimated to be around 6,000 to 8,000 years.
-This object has an approximately circular cross-section, featuring a subtle internal structure of three main concentric shells, with the outermost shell about 20–30% larger than the inner one.
-The nebula’s owl-like appearance—primarily the dark patches resembling eyes—results from the inner shell’s barrel-shaped structure, tilted at a 45° angle relative to our line of sight.
+Its age is estimated at around 6,000 to 8,000 years.
+The nebula has an approximately circular shape and features a subtle internal structure made up of three main concentric shells, with the outermost shell about 20 to 30 percent larger than the inner one.
+Its owl-like appearance, especially the dark patches resembling eyes, comes from the inner shell’s barrel-shaped structure, which is tilted at a 45 degree angle relative to our line of sight.

 To find the nebula in the night sky, look southeast of the Big Dipper’s bowl, near the star Merak (Beta Ursae Majoris, β UMa).
 From there, M97 lies just over 2.5 degrees to the southeast, toward the star Phecda (Gamma Ursae Majoris, γ UMa).